Weltzien Skypark

-Weltzien Skypark (FAA LID: 15G) is a privately owned, public use airport located 3 miles west of Wadsworth, Ohio, in Medina County.
+Weltzien Skypark (FAA LID: 15G) is a privately owned, public use airport located 3 miles west of Wadsworth, Ohio, United States, in Medina County.
 The airpark sits on 26 acres at an elevation of 1210 feet.

 The airport is denoted as an Ohio Historical Site.

 It is home to a chapter of the Experimental Aircraft Association.
 Besides hosting regular meetings, the chapter and its members build and restore aircraft; provide flight training scholarships; offer free airplane rides; and hold events such as workshops, seminars, cookouts, and fly-ins.
 The chapter has a dedicated hangar at the Skypark and two vintage airplanes.

 History

 The airpark was founded in 1965, when the Williams Farm on Acme Hill built a runway with taxiways extending to each house.

 Facilities and aircraft

 The airport has one runway, designated as runway 3/21.
 It measures 2410 x 37 feet (735 x 11 m).
 For the 12-month period ending July 21, 2020, the airport has 74,460 aircraft operations per year, an average of 204 per day.
 This includes nearly 100% general aviation, <1% air taxi, and <1% military.
 For the same time period, 107 aircraft were based at the airport: 105 single-engine and 2 multi-engine airplanes.

 The airport has a fixed-base operator that sells fuel and has limited amenities.